DanielIAvila/COVID19-MX/README.md

 [English]

 This repository contains the codes and data collected for the publication "An index of municipality-level vulnerability to COVID-19 in Mexico", DOI:, available at:.
-The database resulting from the above-mentioned article is available in this repository, as well as in the publication "XXX", DOI: https://doi.org/10.22201/igg.25940694e.2020.2.73, available [here](http://terradigitalis.igg.unam.mx/html/ojs3/index.php/terra_digitalis/article/view/73).
+The database resulting from the above-mentioned article is available in this repository. https://doi.org/10.22201/igg.25940694e.2020.2.73, available [here](http://terradigitalis.igg.unam.mx/html/ojs3/index.php/terra_digitalis/article/view/73).

 If in case you use the present code, the index and the data (as the case may be) it is suggested to use the following reference: